SquashKiwi/TinyTimetable/README.md

-# RealtimeTimetable
+# TinyTimetable
-Realtime Timetable helps you keep track of your day during online classes.
+Tiny Timetable helps you keep track of your day during online classes.

 The program is a small window designed to sit at the corner of your screen during online classes, and display useful information such as:
 Time until the next period, the next break and the end of the day.